orbitalquark/textadept/docs/manual.md

 configuration files from Textadept's *core/locales/* to your *~/.textadept/* directory and renaming it *locale.conf*.
-If you would like to translate Textadept into your language, please translate the English messages in *core/locale.conf* and send me (mitchell.att.foicica.com) the modified file for inclusion in a future release.
+If you would like to translate Textadept into your language, please translate the English messages in *core/locale.conf* and send me (see README.md) the modified file for inclusion in a future release.

 **macOS Tip:** by default, macOS does not allow GUI applications like *Textadept.app* to see shell environment variables like `$PATH`.
 (The terminal